MoeLa/DominationsMuseumCrawler/README.md

  - There is no check for enough storage space or fragments.
 If you run out of either, you should stop the process.
 Otherwise you risk spending crowns!
  - One of the later DomiNation versions introduced more shelves in the library allowing to lower the crafting costs once a day.
 That change is **not** yet considered, meaning: If the button to start crafting shows less than 475 fragments, tap it manually and start the bot afterwards.
  - The screen is captured and parsed several times to determine the next step/tap.
 If the amount exceeds 4 and a decision could not be made, the bot stops and the icon turns orange.
 Just tap it once to continue, when you think it could.
+ - A keep rule's _amount matches_ is not validated against its mandatory and optional skills.
+You won't be informed, if those attributes exclude each other.
+ - The same applies to mandatory and optional skills: You can select a skill twice as mandatory and additionally as optional, resulting effectivly in that optional skill being considered void.

 ### How To Contribute
 Just file a pull request ;-)